 A malicious website you or someone in your organization visits can download a script or code that can open backdoor to a hacker, who can capture and see everything on your computer.

-Once your system is compromised, they can:
+Once your system is compromised, a hacker can:

 - Copy your confidential business data